CatCatLiang/Unix-learning/README.md

-ls -t: sort the list by time of modification, with the newest at the top. ls -S: sort the list by size, with the largest at the top. ls -r: reverse the sorting order.
+ls -t: sort the list by time of modification, with the newest at the top. ls -S: sort the list by size, with the largest at the top. ls -r: reverse the sorting order. man ls/cd/man  find out what they are and what they do